kubeflow/website/content/en/docs/components/pipelines/installation/choose-executor.md

    are running Kubeflow Pipelines in a production cluster or you maintain production pipelines that you don't want to break or migrate.

-   If yes, use [docker executor](#docker-executor) and configure your Kubernetes nodes to use docker runtime.
+   If yes, for now, use [docker executor](#docker-executor) and configure your Kubernetes nodes to use docker container runtime.

+   However, Kubernetes is deprecating docker as a container runtime, so recommend starting to try out emissary and prepare for a migration when it's stable.

 1. For everyone else, we recommend trying out the new [emissary executor](#emissary-executor).